 In summary

-However, as we’ve just learned, retention is influenced by a user’s first experience and interaction with your product or service.
-Therefore, by reducing friction during onboarding, identifying or creating moments of high impact, your product’s aha-moments, and creating habits around using your product, businesses can increase your customer’s loyalty – their lifetime value (LTV) and set up for long-term success.
+However, as we have learned, retention is shaped by a user’s initial experience with your product or service.
+Thus, by reducing onboarding friction, pinpointing or crafting moments of significant impact, your product’s aha-moments and fostering habits around product use, you enhance customer loyalty, their lifetime value (LTV), and pave the way for sustained growth.

 Fractional CMO, strategist, advisor.
 Prev.
 Senior Growth Architect at BCG Digital Ventures.
 Interested in Innovation, leadership, disruption & change.